drestanto/dream-higher/README.md

 # Dream Higher

-A smart financial transaction tracking app for small shops (warung) with barcode scanning, AI-powered object detection, and an annoying "Kepo Warung" AI that guesses what you're cooking!
+A smart financial transaction tracking app for small shops (warung) with barcode scanning and an annoying "Kepo Warung" AI that guesses what you're cooking!

 ## Features